-If a student clinician has more than 1 unplanned session cancellation, they will be required to have a meeting with their clinical supervisor and the Clinic Director to address the situation.
+If a student clinician has more than 1 unplanned session cancellation, they are required to meet with their clinical supervisor and the Clinic Director to address the situation.
 During the meeting, additional requirements for session make-ups and/or future absences may be established, and the student clinician's final grade could be affected.